 In accordance with the NPDES permit, the City of Oakland is in overall compliance with the Sanitary Sewer Collection System Annual Report (City of Oakland, 2019).
-The cumulative sewer rehabilitation work is significantly ahead of schedule, and the City's sewer budget, staffing, and equipment have increased in 2017 pursuant to RWQCB orders.
+The cumulative sewer rehabilitation work is significantly ahead of schedule, and the City's sewer budget, staffing, and equipment increased in 2017 pursuant to RWQCB orders.

 The City of Piedmont, pursuant to the NPDES and consent order, continues to update its sewer infrastructure in order to eliminate I/I and other emergencies.
+The City has rehabilitated more than 85 percent of its sanitary sewer system and is ahead of the requirements of the 2014 consent decree.
+The City is currently in the planning stages of the sixth phase of sewer rehabilitation out of seven total phases.
+Construction is expected to begin on the sixth phase in 2022.